 Guidelines for Articles Preparation

-Deadline for Articles Submission – 1 May 2020
+Deadline for Articles Submission – will be announced later

 We kindly ask you to pay special attention to the requirements of the publishing house for the publication of articles.
 The text provided by the authors must be made in good literary English, with using the terminology that has developed in the industry.
 In this regard, Organizing Committee strongly recommends to contact professional translators in your country.